lqc/thinkcspy/source/collections.rst

 .. glossary::

     encode
-        To represent one set of values using another set of values by constructing a mapping between them.
+        To represent one type of value using another type of value by constructing a mapping between them.

     class attribute